bebo1010/Depth-Estimator-with-ArUco-Corner-Detection/README.md

         - [x] Dual RealSense camera
     - [x] Interface for FLIR cameras
     - [x] Add support for multiple RealSense cameras
+- [x] Display Functionality
+    - [x] Horizontal lines and Vertical lines
+    - [x] Epipolar lines
+        - If **ArUco** are detected
-- [x] Display horizontal lines, vertical lines, and epipolar lines
+            - Display epipolar lines from corner points
+        - If **ArUco** are not detected
-    - [x] Show epipolar lines from marker corners if ArUco markers are detected.
-If not, show epipolar lines from detected key points in scene
+            - Display epipolar lines from key points of scene
-    - [x] Default algorithm for detecting key points is `ORB`, can be switched to `SIFT`
+            - The method for detecting key points defaults to `ORB`
+                - Can be swapped to `SIFT`
+    - [x] Freeze frame
+    - [x] Information Panel
+        - [x] 3D position of 4 corner points of ArUco
+            - [x] Estimated 3D position
+            - [x] RealSense 3D position
+        - [x] Mouse hover 3D position
 - [ ] Chessboard calibration for stereo camera
     - [x] Calibration and save image
     - [ ] Load back the parameters and rectify the images
     - [ ] (Optional) Show reprojection error per image
-- [x] Information display to the right of matrix view
-    - [x] 3D position of 4 corner points of ArUco
-        - [x] Estimated 3D position
-        - [x] RealSense 3D position
-        - [x] Mouse hover 3D position
 - [x] Unit Tests
     - [x] ArUco detector
     - [x] Camera systems (not possible for FLIR cameras)